 But I’m sharing these numbers and explanations to make a few other points as well:

-Point #1: You Will Not Save Much Money from Your Base Salary Early in Your Career
+Point #1: There Won’t Be Much Left Over Fom Your Base Salary Early in Your Career

 An $85K base salary is about $7,000 per month.
 After taxes in NYC, it’s about $4,900 per month.